 A Forest Products Collection contains approximately 2,500 species of wood, primarily from North and South America, Southeast Asia, and Africa, while the grounds around the college are planted with an extensive collection of Pacific Northwest trees and shrubs.

-Numerous opportunities exist for students to get involved in social and academic forestry activities, sports logging, and international travel.
-Clubs and student chapters of several professional societies are active in the college, as well as Xi Sigma Pi and Alpha Zeta, two national honorary societies to which College of Forestry students may belong.
+Numerous opportunities exist for students to participate in social and academic activities related to forestry and natural resources, sports logging, and international travel.
+Clubs and student chapters of several professional societies are active in the college, as well as Xi Sigma Pi, a national honorary society to which College of Forestry students may belong.
 These clubs offer students the chance to develop leadership and team-building skills.

-The College of Forestry offers scholarships to our most commendable undergraduate students.
-Most are merit-based and range in value from $1,000 to $9,000, with total awards averaging approximately $500,000 per year.
-Online applications are available at http://studentservices.forestry.oregonstate.edu/scholarships and are due February 15 of each year.
+The College of Forestry offers over $500,000 in undergraduate scholarships annually.
+Many scholarships are merit based, and awards range from between $1,000 and $9,000 per year.
+Online applications are available at http://undergrad.forestry.oregonstate.edu/student-services/scholarships and are due February 15 of each year.

-Graduate students are commonly supported with teaching and research assistantships, as well as fellowships with awards totaling an average of $100,000 per year.
+Graduate students are commonly supported with teaching and research assistantships, as well as fellowships with awards totaling over $300,000 per year.
 Information is available at http://www.forestry.oregonstate.edu/fellowships.

 Scholarships and fellowships are awarded each spring for the following academic year.

-To earn a bachelor of science degree, a student must complete 180 quarter credits of university-level courses for the Forestry, Recreation Resource Management, Renewable Materials, and Tourism and Outdoor Leadership programs, 192 quarter credits of university-level courses for the BS in Forest Engineering, and 242 for the BS in Forest Engineering and Civil Engineering.
+To earn a bachelor of science degree, a student must complete 180 quarter credits of university-level courses for the Forestry, Natural Resources, Recreation Resource Management, Renewable Materials, and Tourism and Outdoor Leadership programs.
+192 quarter credits of university-level courses are required for the BS in Forest Engineering, and 242 credits are required for the double degree in Forest Engineering and Civil Engineering.
 These curricula include: